seanyx/RivWidthCloudPaper/README.md

 ## Contact

-We welcome any feedback and suggestion of improvements.
-If you have any question about the algorithm, please don't hesitate to contact me at yangxiao@live.unc.edu.
+We welcome any feedback or suggestions for improvement.
+If you have any questions about the algorithm, please don't hesitate to contact yangxiao@live.unc.edu.